T in the Park 2015

 King Tut's Wah Wah Hut, also known as King Tut's, is a live music venue and bar on St. Vincent Street in Glasgow.
 It is owned and managed by gig promoters DF Concerts, who also run T in The Park Festival itself.
 The venue takes its name from a club in New York that hosted music, comedy and performing arts events in the 1980’s.

-mclcreate partnered with sister company Creative Technology to deliver the 10m x 5.5m upstage GLUX 10mm pixel pitch LED screen in the King Tut’s tent.
-This was part of an Avesco Group plc solution that saw mclcreate and Creative Technology working together across four stages.
+mclcreate partnered with Creative Technology to deliver the 10m x 5.5m upstage GLUX 10mm pixel pitch LED screen in the King Tut’s tent.
+This was part of a joint solution that saw mclcreate and Creative Technology working together across four stages.
 These included the King Tut’s Tent, The Slam Tent and the main stage itself.

 With an at-capacity crowd of 10,000 people in the King Tut’s tent, the remit for the LED backdrop was that it needed to be big, bright and lightweight.
 As the GLUX 10mm LED product is one of the lightest in the marketplace it meant that a screen of this size could be flown easily within the rigging parameters in terms of weight loading available.